JonmarCorpuz/SecondBrain/Google Cloud/Cloud Run.md

 Cloud Run is a serverless platform that allows users to run stateless applications in a fully managed containerized environment

 * Used when the full features of Kubernetes Engine aren't needed
-* Supports any application that can be run in a container (Deploys containers within seconds without users having to create a cluster for their containers)
+* Supports any application that can be run in a container (Deploys containers within seconds)
 * Provides rapid autoscaling for their stateless applications
 * The service name and region isn't changeable after you've created a service (Deploys immutable versions of an application and requires you to create a new container image and then deploy it if you want to make any changes)
 * Built on top of the Knative open standard, which is a platform that extends Kubernetes to provide a set of middleware components for building, deploying, and managing cloud-native applications